DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation: Method

 \textbf{Adaptive Redundancy Allocation.} To handle cases where the number of valid paths $K$ varies, we employ a Round-Robin Assignment mechanism.
 The path assigned to agent $a_i$ is defined as:

-This formulation enables adaptive redundancy to balance exploration and consistency.
+This formulation implements adaptive redundancy, balancing exploration diversity with consistency verification.
 Specifically, in Exploration Mode ($K \approx N$), when multiple distinct paths are feasible, agents are assigned unique paths to encourage the exploration of diverse solutions.
-In contrast, under Consistency Check Mode ($K < N$), where valid paths are limited, the function assigns the same path to multiple agents.
-This form of redundancy leverages the stochastic nature of LLMs to effectively detect and filter out sporadic errors or hallucinations through an ensemble-based verification process.
+In contrast, under Consistency Check Mode ($K < N$), where valid paths are limited, the same path is assigned to multiple agents, leveraging LLM stochasticity to detect and filter sporadic errors.